China development loans to emerging economies hit 13-year low in 2021 - study

 China's top borrowers https://tmsnrt.rs/3iHCMkJ

-(Reporting by Rachel Savage and Jorgelina do Rosario, editing by Karin Strohecker and Alex Richardson)
+(Reporting by Rachel Savage and Jorgelina do Rosario, editing by Karin Strohecker, Alex Richardson and Kevin Liffey)

 ((Rachel.Savage@thomsonreuters.com;))